Cinco Rios Lodge, Chile

 Browns, Rainbows, King Salmon...

-Escape during our winter months, and head south to the peaceful depths of Patagonia for spring and summer warmth.
+Escape during our winter months and head south to the peaceful depths of Patagonia for spring and summer warmth.
 Patagonia is an area the size of Washington, Oregon, and California, with only 1.8 million people.
 Safe, friendly, yet isolated and hauntingly beautiful.
-You’ll enjoy Cinco Rios, an Orvis-Endorsed Fly Fishing Lodge on the banks of the Simpson River, the world-class fly fishing, and the culture.
+You’ll enjoy Cinco Rios, a fly fishing Lodge on the banks of the Simpson River, the world-class fly fishing, and the culture.
+The Lodge has exclusive access to ten rivers and notable public waters such as the Rio Paloma, Rio Azul, Mañihuales, Aysén, Megote, Guillermo, and De León.

 Cinco Rios Lodge

-The Rio Simpson is probably the most famous river in the Aysén region; it has significant caddis and mayfly opportunities.
+The Rio Simpson is probably the most famous river in the Aysén region, offering significant opportunities for caddis and mayfly fishing.
 Browns and rainbows from 14-22 inches are the norm.
 However, trout up to 30 inches have been caught on a fly.
-King salmon up to 45 pounds run this river from early January through mid-March, their summer months.
+King salmon, weighing up to 45 pounds, run this river from early January through mid-March, during their summer months.

 Patagonia fly fishing